 In accordance with WIOA Section 106(a)(2), a single local area may not be split across two planning regions.
 Local areas must be contiguous to be a planning region and effectively align economic and workforce development activities and resources (20 CFR 679.210).
 There are three LWIAs in Illinois that are split across state planning regions.
-A waiver from this requirement was approved by the USDOL through June 30, 2020.
-The State of Illinois will include a request to "renew" this waiver as a part of the submission of the 2020 Unified State Plan3.
+A waiver from this requirement was approved by the U.S. Department of Labor through June 30, 2022 as a part of the 2020-2024 Unified State Plan.
+Local areas split across multiple planning regions may elect to participate in regional planning in the region of their choice or in both.